mixer/developer-docs/pages/01.guides/03.core/08.ApplicationIdentification/doc.md

 ---
 # Application Identification

-With many applications and developers consuming Mixer's APIs and SDKs it can be difficult for the Mixer team to diagnose and help you when there's an issue.
-But did you know there's a way to help Mixer in this regard?
+Many applications and developers consume Mixer's APIs daily.
+To assist us in locating information about potential issues you may have we advise that you identify your application or platform to us through Application Identification.

-Its very simple you just need to include some form of Identification with your requests / connections.
-In some cases these are required by the service or endpoint that you're connecting to but it also doesn't hurt to include them with all requests.
-In the future we **MAY** require this but right now this is an **optional** enhancement that you can make to your requests.
+To do this you need to include some form of Identification with your requests / connections.
+In some cases these are required by the service or endpoint due to the scenario you are using, for example OAuth Authentication, but in other cases this is an **optional** enhancement which will enable us to help you better.

-Below you'll find guidance on how to do this for each area of Mixer's developer platform.
+In the future Mixer's APIs may change and require you to include these and as such it is our recommendation that you add these identifiers wherever possible whenever you can.
+Should these become required in the future we will notify you before this happens.

+For each area of Mixer there is a slightly different recommendation, please see the items below for guidance on each area:

 ## REST, Chat & Constellation

-For REST and Chat you can identify your application in a number of ways:
+For REST, Chat and Constellation the identification method is the same:
 1. Include a standard `User-Agent` header with a value that matches your Application / Company name.
 For example Mixer might use "Mixer Mobile App / 1.2.3" for version 1.2.3 of its mobile application.
-You can read more about User-Agent headers [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent?target=_blank)
+You can read more about User-Agent headers [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent?target=_blank).
+This can be used for us to help you identify what area of your products or services are experiencing issues.
-1. Specify a `Client-ID` header with a value that matches your OAuth Application's Client ID
+1. If you're using OAuth you can specify a `Client-ID` header with a value that matches your OAuth Application's Client ID.
+This will identify to us who you are as we can lookup your OAuth Application information from your Client ID.

 ## MixPlay
 Due to the nature of how MixPlay works there is no need to carry out any additional steps to identify a MixPlay Application.
+A standard connection will provide us with all of the information about your application that we require.